postmannen/ctrl/README.md

 This message is put in the `./startup` folder on **node1**.</br>
 We send the message to ourself, hence specifying ourself in the `toNode` field.</br>
 We specify the reply messages with the result to be sent to the console on **central** in the `fromNode` field.</br>
-In the example we start a TCP listener on port 8888, and we want the method to run for as long as Steward is running.
+In the example we start a TCP listener on port 8888, and we want the method to run for as long as ctrl is running.
 So we set the **methodTimeout** to `-1`.</br>

 #### Schedule a Method in a message to be run several times